devessenceinc/BlazorScriptReload/README.md

 This solution does not actually "load" JavaScript - it simply replaces the ```script``` element in the DOM and relies on the browser to load the script using its standard behavior (ie. taking into consideration caching, etc...)

+This solution does NOT support Interactive Blazor.
+Interactive Blazor uses a completely different approach for managing JavaScript integration (ie. JSInterop).

 This solution was originally created for Oqtane (https://www.oqtane.org) - a CMS and Application Framework for Blazor and .NET MAUI.
 Oqtane is a modern development platform which solves many challenging problems for developers (ie. multi-tenancy, modularity, etc...) allowing them to focus on building applications rather than infrastructure.